Unisphere: 1960s to 1990s

 In March 1966, after the conclusion of the fair, U.S. Steel donated $100,000 to make the Unisphere a permanent attraction at Flushing Meadows–Corona Park.
 These funds were allocated toward a lighting system for the globe, as well as a water-recirculation system for the pools.
 The park was reopened the next year following a major renovation, and the Unisphere was permanently retained as a park feature.
 At first, the park was lightly used, and a Newsday article in 1969 reported that the fountains at the Unisphere had been turned off.
 The globe was covered in grime by the 1970s, while the pools were shut off and tagged with graffiti.
 In 1978, the US Open tennis tournament was moved from the West Side Tennis Club in Forest Hills to Flushing Meadows–Corona Park.
 Parts of the park were repaired or expanded for the tournament, including the fountains of the Unisphere, which were reactivated in 1978 for the first time in ten years.
-In 1983, officials celebrated the 300th anniversary of Queens' founding at the base of the Unisphere.
+In 1983, officials celebrated the 300th anniversary of Queens's founding at the base of the Unisphere.

 Arne Abramowitz became administrator of Flushing Meadows–Corona Park in 1986 and soon began planning a renovation of the park.
 The following year, the New York City Department of Parks and Recreation (NYC Parks) announced an $80 million rehabilitation of the park.
 The renovation had been planned since the early 1980s but had been deferred due to a lack of funding.
 By this time, the city was shutting off the Unisphere's fountains during festivals to prevent people from wading into them.
 The restoration called for new mechanical systems, lighting, retaining walls, benches, paving, and trees to be installed in Unisphere Plaza at a cost of between $5.7 and $5.9 million.
 A second phase would landscape the surrounding grounds for $40 million.

 In 1989, a NYC Parks official observed that landmasses of countries like India and Vietnam would be lifted from their mountings on particularly windy days.